-What are the pros and cons of hybrid life insurance with long-term care?
+What are the pros & cons of hybrid life insurance with long-term care?

 Pros of hybrid long-term care insurance

-Flexibility in how benefits are paid out: Long-term care insurance policies are usually based on reimbursement: you pay for the care you need and submit receipts.
-Hybrid long-term care policies, on the other hand, often have more flexibility in how benefits are paid out, including the ability to pay for family to care for you in your home.
+Flexibility in how benefits are paid out: Long-term care insurance policies are usually based on reimbursement: You pay for care, then submit receipts.
+Hybrid long-term care policies usually pay a set amount over a period of time.
+For example: You’d get $3,000 a month for three years if you have a $108,000 long-term care maximum.
+You also have the flexibility to pay a family member to care for you at home.

-Spousal discounts: Many hybrid long-term care policies offer a discount if spouses purchase a policy together.
+Spousal discounts: Many hybrid long-term care policies offer a discount if spouses buy their policies together.